 It's the spectacular heart of Yosemite National Park and at 4,000 feet (1,200 meters) elevation, it's accessible nearly year round.
 To visit it, you'll need to pay the National Park entry fee.

-Taking up barely 7 square miles out of Yosemite National Park's 1,200-square-mile reach, this little part of the park is jam-packed with some of the park's most iconic sights, including Half Dome, Yosemite Falls, Bridalveil Fall and El Capitan.
-And in fact, the thing most visitors do is walk or drive around gawking at the scenery and taking photographs.
+Taking up barely 7 square miles out of Yosemite National Park's 1,200-square-mile reach, this little part of the park is jam-packed with some of the park's most iconic sights, including Half Dome, Yosemite Falls, Bridalveil Fall, and El Capitan.
+In fact, the thing most visitors enjoy is walking or driving around gawking at the scenery and taking photographs.
 Those iconic sights and a few other great spots are easily reachable from the Valley, and can all be seen in one day.

 If a day is all you have, it's better than nothing, but to get a deeper connection with Yosemite Valley's natural beauty, it's better to linger for a day or two.
-You can use the Yosemite weekend guide to plan your stay.
 That will give you time to take a hike or enjoy some of the other things to do in the valley.

-You can also take a guided horseback ride from the Yosemite Valley Stables to Mirror Lake or a half-day ride to Clark’s Point.
+You can also take a guided horseback ride from Big Trees Stable to Mirror Lake or a half-day ride to Clark Point.

 Many of the Yosemite trailheads are in the east end of the Valley, most easily reached by taking a shuttle from Yosemite Village.
 You don't have to be a hearty hiker capable of carrying heavy packs on long treks to enjoy a little hike in Yosemite, though.
-If you'd like to see more of the Yosemite Valley by foot, try one of these Easy Yosemite Valley Hikes.
+As with any state park, the trail difficulty ranges from novice to advanced, and there are many easy hiking trails at Yosemite Valley.

 All of the lodging, shops, campgrounds, and places to eat are on the east end of the Yosemite Valley.
 Yosemite Village is the main visitor area, where you'll find the visitor center, Ansel Adams Gallery, and Yosemite Museum.
 You'll also find gift shops, a grocery store, places to eat, an ATM machine and a post office.

 There are two big hotels in the Yosemite Valley.
-Together they have a little more than 300 rooms, which is far less than the number of people who would really like to stay there, making advance reservations a must.
+Together they have under 400 rooms, which is far less than the number of people who would really like to stay there, making advance reservations a must.

-Yosemite Lodge (now Yosemite Valley Lodge) is also where you can catch bus tours, attend evening programs in their amphitheater - and they also have a great restaurant.
-You'll find more info about them, see reviews and check prices for the Yosemite (Valley) Lodge at Tripadvisor.
+Yosemite Lodge is also where you can catch bus tours, attend evening programs in their amphitheater - and they also have a great restaurant.
+You'll find more info about them, see reviews and check prices for the Yosemite Lodge at Tripadvisor.